 Overview

-This Music (Honours) degree from The Open University UK will broaden and deepen your understanding of musical practices, encompassing western art music, jazz, popular music, and non-western musics.
+This Music (Honours) BA degree from The Open University UK will broaden and deepen your understanding of musical practices, encompassing western art music, jazz, popular music, and non-western musics.
 You'll develop the technical skills to analyse music in different styles, and the critical skills to discuss music in relation to its cultural contexts.

 You'll also acquire critical and reflective skills to develop your own musical practice.
 Add to that some expert guidance in the use of technology to create and record music, and you’ll not just gain a degree but a passionate pursuit.